dtm-labs/en.dtm.pub/docs/app/cache.md

 There is an extreme case, that is, there is no data in the original cache, and suddenly a large number of requests arrive.
 This scenario is not friendly to any caching strategy.
 Such scenarios are to be avoided by developers and need to be solved by warming up, rather than being handled at the caching system.

 Delayed deletion can handle all kinds of situations in the cache very well, the principle is slightly more complicated to write and needs to be implemented through lua scripts, but the advantage is that it can be implemented as a sdk, fully reused and does not need to be done by every developer.

-You can see examples in [dtm-cases/cache](https://github.com/dtm-labs/dtm-cases/tree/main/cache)
+For those interested, you can refer to [dtm-cases/cache](https://github.com/dtm-labs/dtm-cases/tree/main/cache) for detailed examples.

 ## Inconsistency by disorder
 The inconsistency described earlier is mainly caused by the inability to update the database and update the cache at the same time, and the window of inconsistency is the time difference between the two updates.
 But there is another kind of data inconsistency, which has a lower probability of occurrence.
 Here we take a look at the timing diagram for this case.